alphagov/govuk-developer-docs/source/manual/get-started.html.md

 - 'Superadmin' level with permission to access the applications that your team are likely to work on [for the integration Signon](https://signon.integration.publishing.service.gov.uk/users/invitation/new).
 - 'Normal' level with access to the 'Release' app only (no permissions should be given for other applications, until [production access](/manual/rules-for-getting-production-access.html) is granted) [for the production Signon](https://signon.publishing.service.gov.uk/users/invitation/new).
 Note that this will automatically grant you access to the [staging Signon](https://signon.staging.publishing.service.gov.uk/) environment once the nightly [env sync](/manual/govuk-env-sync.html) has completed.

-## 13. Get familiar with the Release app
+## 12. Get familiar with the Release app

-[Release](/repos/release.html) is the application we use to track deployments, work out which branch/tag is deployed to each environment and link to Jenkins to deploy code.
+[Release](/repos/release.html) is the application we use to track deployments, work out which branch/tag is deployed to each environment.

 > Your tech lead will have granted access to the Release app in the step above.

-## 14. Talk to your tech lead about supporting services you should have access to
+## 13. Talk to your tech lead about supporting services you should have access to

 Depending on the team you've joined, you will likely need access to other supporting services to fulfil your role.
 Talk to your tech lead about which ones you need as part of onboarding and they can arrange access.
 Services you may need access to are: